cloud-66-internal/help.cloud66.com/_skycap/quickstarts/getting_started.md

 * **It's in a Docker image repository** &mdash; Use this to add pre-built images to a project.
 You can use a service like DockerHub or your own private image repo.
 If you're using a private repository you'll be prompted to add the necessary login credentials.

-Once you've finished adding your services click the "Create Snapshot" button.

 ## Snapshots and building images

+After you have added your services you will be taken to your **Application Overview** page.
+To start the build process you should click the green *Take Snapshot* button at the bottom of the main panel.

 A snapshot captures all the components of your application including application images, environment variables and configuration items, in preparation for deployment.